CharlesR3/my-first-project/README.md

-# my-first-project
+# Samurai PNG
-This is my first project on GitHub.
+This file includes a PNG of a Samurai.